 Ragweed tends to start flowering in late summer and early fall in most of the country.
-It causes a lot of allergy misery!
+It is known as the plant that causes many people's seasonal allergies in the late summer and the fall.
 Surprisingly, many people don't recognize what this common weed looks like.
 I've even seen it growing in home gardens, totally unrecognized.

 Table of contents